awesto/django-shop/docs/reference/inventroy.rst

 ===================

 in **django-SHOP**, purchasing the cart's content is performed as one transaction.
-This means that either the cart is converted into an order as a whole, or left
+This means that either the cart is converted into an order as a whole, or left as it was before the customer clicked the **Purchase Now**-button.

+Now consider the following race-condition: Two customers add the same product to their carts.
+The quantity of this product is limited in stock.
+As soon as one customer purchased this item, it is not available anymore for the other customer.
+In such a situation the whole purchasing operation is canceled for the second customer, so that he can look for an alternative product.
+If his purchasing operation is canceled, an informative message is displayed, saying that the product unexpectedly became unavailable.